 On This Day In History: Sunspot Observed By Chinese Astronomers During The Han Dynasty – On May 10, 28 BC

 China is among the earliest countries to develop astronomy, and boasts the fastest development.
-As one of the four advanced natural science subjects in ancient China, astronomy, with the innovative calendars and surprising inventions, played an important role in the world’s history of astronomical development.
+As one of the four advanced natural science subjects in ancient China, astronomy, with its innovative calendars and remarkable inventions, played an important role in the world’s astronomical development.

 Like people of other cultures, the ancient Chinese paid close attention to the heavenly bodies and their movements, because the sun, moon, stars and their movements were the most eternal features that the ancient people could observe.